 To help you stay motivated, subscribe to my mailing list, and I'll send you the first chapter of my book Getting Unstuck: A Guide to Moving Your Career Forward to help you use your morning to achieve your goals.

 Was this article helpful?
 For more exercises like this one, check out my book on success and finding your purpose in life.
 Getting Unstuck: A Guide to Moving Your Career Forward tells the story of how one woman found the time and energy to overcome the battle for advancement in corporate America.

-As an author, speaker, and mom I share the unwritten rules and the advice of my mentors to evolve your dream job into your dream life, taking control of your time and designing a set of values to lead you onward.
+As an author, speaker, and mom, I share my mentors' unwritten rules and advice to evolve your dream job into your dream life, take control of your time, and design a set of values for leading you onward.